yegor256/blog/_drafts/phi.md

 {% endhighlight %}

 All these manipulations don't make the number print yet.
-They all are object declarations.
+They are all object declarations.
 We've declared one abstract object `cost-of-shipment` and a few closed objects: `jeff`, `x`, `total` and `app`.

-Now the most interesting part, which we call _datarization_.
+Now the most interesting part, which we call _dataization_.
 It's a process of turning an object into data.
 The data is something that doesn't have any child objects and is the simplest element of the computing platform, where EOLANG software is being compiled.
 You may think that in the example